Point counts, automorphisms, and gonalities of Shimura curves: Tetragonal Shimura curves

 We find that the four pairs listed in \cref{table: geom_tetragonal_by_Polizzi} are geometrically tetragonal via the existence of a sequence of covers

-for $m_1 \neq m_2$ Hall divisors of $DN$, such that the bottom curve has genus $2$ and the intermediate quotient has genus $3$.
-It then follows from \cite[Theorem 3.4]{Pol06} that the intermediate quotient is geometrically hyperelliptic (and bielliptic), and so $X_0^D(N)$ is geometrically tetragonal.
+for $m_1 \neq m_2$ Hall divisors of $DN$, such that the bottom curve has genus~$2$ and the intermediate quotient has genus~$3$.
+It then follows from \cite[Theorem~3.4]{Pol06} that the intermediate quotient is geometrically hyperelliptic (and bielliptic), and so $X_0^D(N)$ is geometrically tetragonal.
 We list such values of $m_1$ and $m_2$ for each pair in \cref{table: geom_tetragonal_by_Polizzi}.

-\item If $(D,N)$ satisfies at least one of the following bulleted items, then the curve $X_0^D(N)$ is tetragonal over $\Q$: \begin{itemize} \item there is a subgroup $W \leq W_0(D,N)$ of order $4$ so that $X_0^D(N)/W$ is isomorphic to $\mathbb{P}^1_\Q$, i.e., has genus $0$ and a rational point; \item $X_0^D(N)$ is bielliptic over $\Q$; \item $X_0^D(N)$ has a degree $2$ map to a curve which is sub-hyperelliptic over $\Q$. \end{itemize}

-If $X_0^D(N)$ is geometrically hyperelliptic (and hence, \emph{a fortiori}, if it is hyperelliptic over $\Q$), then the hyperelliptic involution is an Atkin--Lehner involution $w_m$ \cite[p.
-301]{Ogg83}.
-Suppose that we are in this case, and take some involution $w_{m'} \neq w_m$.
-The quotient $X_0^D(N)/\langle w_{m}, w_{m'} \rangle$ must then also be isomorphic to $\mathbb{P}^1_\Q$, so in this case $(D,N)$ satisfies the first bullet point above and is tetragonal.
-This applies to the $33$ pairs in the following set
+\item If $(D,N)$ satisfies at least one of the following conditions, then the curve $X_0^D(N)$ is tetragonal over~$\Q$: \begin{enumerate} \item there is a subgroup $W \leq W_0(D,N)$ of order~$4$ so that $X_0^D(N)/W$ is isomorphic to $\mathbb{P}^1_\Q$, i.e., has genus~$0$ and a rational point; \item $X_0^D(N)$ is bielliptic over~$\Q$; \item $X_0^D(N)$ has a degree~$2$ map to a curve which is sub-hyperelliptic over~$\Q$. \end{enumerate} If $X_0^D(N)$ is geometrically hyperelliptic (and hence, \emph{a fortiori}, if it is hyperelliptic over~$\Q$), then the hyperelliptic involution is an Atkin--Lehner involution~$w_m$ \cite[p.~301]{Ogg83}.
+Suppose that $X_0^D(N)$ is hyperelliptic over~$\Q$ with hyperelliptic involution~$w_m$, and take some involution $w_{m'} \neq w_m$.
+The quotient $X_0^D(N)/\langle w_{m}, w_{m'} \rangle$, like $X_0^D(N)/\langle w_m \rangle$, must be isomorphic to $\mathbb{P}^1_\Q$; so in this case $(D,N)$ satisfies the item~(a) above and is tetragonal.
+By Part~(3) of \cref{prop: known_gonalities}, this applies to the $33$ pairs in the following set

-From \cite{PS25}, the curve $X_0^D(N)$ is bielliptic over $\Q$, and hence is tetragonal, for the following $23$ pairs $(D,N)$:
+From \cite{PS25}, the curve $X_0^D(N)$ is bielliptic over $\Q$, satisfying the item~(b), for the following $23$ pairs $(D,N)$: